 PROFILE: New York by Way of Flagstaff: Dark Sky’s Sharon Lokedi on Why She’s Staying Here, Not Going to Kenya, for her NYC Marathon Build

 Sharon Lokedi really does like Flagstaff, OK?
 It’s not that.
 Not at all.
-Truth is, circumstances just conspired so that, for all four of her previous marathon build-ups — including her stunning 2022 New York City debut victory and last month’s fourth-place Olympic finish – Lokedi did the bulk of her training in her native Kenya and not her adopted home of Flagstaff.
+Truth is, circumstances just conspired so that, for all four of her previous marathon build-ups — including her stunning 2022 New York City debut victory and last summer’s fourth-place Olympic finish – Lokedi did the bulk of her training in her native Kenya and not her adopted home of Flagstaff.

 Always, though, Lokedi comes back to our mountain town, where she trains with the Under Armour Dark Sky Distance team.
-She’s here now, in fact, but this time plans to stay and do all her prep for November’s New York City marathon on the trails and roads of the greater Flagstaff area.
+She’s here now, in fact, but this time plans to stay and do all her prep for this Sunday’s New York City marathon on the trails and roads of the greater Flagstaff area.

 Coaches and pundits always say, don’t change something that’s worked for you in the past.
 Given that, some may question why Lokedi, 30, is changing her build-up now, when her first four races have been wildly successful – one of the best starts to a marathon career this side of Sifan Hassan or Hellen Obiri.